 LEDs: There are two LEDs to the left of the LCD screen.
 The green LED blinks during the process of joining a network, blinking quickly while the mote searches for a network and then slowly as the mote registers with the network.
 Once the network registration process is complete, the blue LED blinks at 4 seconds to indicate normal operation.
-If the mote is not currently part of a network, the blue LED will be off.
-If the blue LED is on and not blinking, there is a problem with the mote.
-Contact Onset Technical Support.
+If the mote is not closure and then springs back.
+The rain water drains out through the screened drains in the base of the collector.